Pedro Subido (Dec 4, 1930- Dec 4, 2013)

 He won the Philippines a bronze medal in the 4x100m Relay behind Japan and Pakistan.
 Subido made the semi-finals of the Asian Games in the 200m clocked 22.4.
 However, he did not make the final as they only took 6.
 He was entered in but didn’t participate in the Men’s 100m Dash.

 He ran 21.8 for the 200m in 1955 at the UAAP.

 Subido’s coolness in passing the baton to anchor Enrique Bautista kept the Philippine chances alive in the 4×100-meter relay team in the 1958 Asian Games.
 As the Japanese anchor grabbed the lead, Subido slowed down before passing the baton to Bautista.
 Bautista ran like a tiger chasing his prey to nose out the Japanese sprinter at the finish.

 He was also a good 400 Hurdler and had to give way for younger athletes such as Bautista and Gomez in the short sprints by these games.
-He was entered in the 400 Hurdles but did not participate to conserve himself for the relay effort.
+He was entered in the 400 Hurdles but did not participate in conserving himself for the relay effort.

 “He was a good friend and teammate but really strict with his teammates, which to me, was okay,” said Claro Pellosis, chief referee of the UAAP track meet, and a former national team mate.

-*Please note this is a work in progress any supplementary photos or data would be appreciated
+*Please note this is a work in progress, and would appreciate any supplementary photos or data

 Pedro Subido Sources:

 Andrew was elected Vice President of the Association of Track and Field Statisticians in 2020 after being a member for 7 years.